PavelKastornyy/ansi4j/README.md

 Base components:

-* Configuration that contains all settings for parser factory and other elements.
 * ParserFactory is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
 So, usually there is only one factory.
 * FunctionFinder finds function in a text and resolves found function.